Lafayette College: Greek life

-Lafayette College has a Greek community.
-Though students are not eligible to join these organizations until sophomore year, approximately 39% of eligible students join the school's fraternities and sororities.
+Lafayette College has a significant Greek life community.
+Though students are not eligible to join these organizations until sophomore year, and some Division I athletes are not eligible either, approximately 39% of eligible students join the school's fraternities and sororities.
 All but two of the Greek organizations at Lafayette are located on campus, making it a viable living option.
 Additionally, members of each house commit themselves to various philanthropic ventures throughout the academic year as these groups work together with the college, local, and national affiliates to help achieve the goals and ideals their organizations were founded upon.

-Fraternities

-Sororities

 In addition to the social fraternities and sororities, there are also a number of academic honor societies on campus.

-Academic honor societies

 Newspaper

 The Lafayette, Lafayette's weekly student newspaper, was founded in 1870 and is the oldest college newspaper in Pennsylvania.
-It is available in both print and online form.
-Published every Friday during the academic year, print editions can be found around campus.
-All articles printed will also be available to read online and are uploaded every Friday.
-The newspaper has been published continuously since its creation, with the exception of during World War II, when operations were suspended between fall 1943 and March 1945.
-Over 4,200 digitized issues of The Lafayette are available online.
+It is published every Friday during the academic year both in print and online.
+Print copies can be found in most buildings on campus.
+The newspaper has been published continuously since its creation, with the exception of during World War II, when operations were suspended between fall 1943 and March 1945, and during the start of the COVID-19 pandemic.
+Over 4,200 digitized issues of The Lafayette are available online in the college's archives.
+The newspaper publishes an annual satirical edition, called The Scoffayette, on the Friday before April Fools Day.
 The newsroom is located in the Farinon College Center.